cryptomator/docs/source/desktop/volume-type.rst

 .. note:: Vaults mounted to a drive letter are only accessible to the `current user`.
 If you want to access the vault as a different/elevated user, use either

     - the UNC path if using WinFsp (e.g, ``\\cryptomator-vault\secretFiles`` for a vault named "secretFiles"),
-    - or mount to a directory if using WinFsp (Local Drive).
+    - or :ref:`mount to a directory <desktop/vault-management/vault-options>` if using WinFsp (Local Drive).

 .. _desktop/vault-mounting/fuse/macFUSE: